 Overview: Prior to the founding of DCHD in April 2022, Delaware County was the most populous county in the nation without a dedicated health department.
-On August 4, 2021, County Council voted to establish Delaware County's first ever Health Department to provide a holistic approach and ways and means to residents seeking health, wellness, testing, vaccination, mental health and a variety of other wellness services.
-ARPA funds have been used to assist in start-up operations, including staffing, equipment, materials, and public awareness messaging.
+On August 4, 2021, County Council voted to establish Delaware County's first ever Health Department to provide a holistic approach and ways and means to residents seeking health, wellness, testing, vaccination, and a variety of other wellness services.
+ARPA funds have been used to assist in start-up operations, including a 24-hour call center, temp staffing, website and marketing development including public awareness messaging, equipment and materials, and Infrastructure/Construction support for the DCHD, as well as fleet/vehicle support.

-Use of Evidence: The Health Department has a Population Health Division responsible for tracking outcomes and epidemiology.
-Information to be tracked include customer base, types of services provided, disease and public health demographic data, and health outcomes.
-The Environmental Health Division will provide inspections of restaurants, food markets, public pools and other facilities throughout the County.
-These results will be reported and dashboards prepared.
+Use of Evidence: The Health Department has an Administrative Support Division responsible for financial reporting which includes payroll and purchasing.
+The Personal Health Division is responsible for better managing of preventive care and overall health access for patients as well as reporting and demonstrating overall improved health outcomes for residents.
+The Population Health Division is responsible for tracking health outcomes and manages epidemiology.
+The Information gathered and investigated includes customer base, types of services provided, disease and public health demographic data, and health outcomes.
+The Environmental Health Division provides inspections of restaurants, food markets, public pools and other facilities throughout the County.